DarkCoderX/mockup-electron/README.md

 just be compiled once, changes afterwards has to be compiled manual, with `npm run tsc` or `npm run build`.

 The ts files can also be watched by using `npm run tsc:watch`, this will also watch the changes in `electron-core` and `electron-react`.

-The web
+`npm run start:watch` combines the `npm run start` and `npm run tsc:watch`

+## Website

+To start the website APÍ goto `nightwing-express` and execute `npm start`.
+To create a dev build run `npm run build` for production `npm run dist`.

+The for the UI code goto `nightwing-web`, to start and build you have the same scripts like in `nightwing-express`.
+The `nightwing-web` needs a running `nightwing-express`.